rabdallah-99/library-system/README.md

     - As a librarian I want to be able to modify any data entry error <br>
     - As a librarian I want to be able to return borrowed book, so they become available for borrowing <br>
     - As a borrower I want to see the available books, so I can choose from them <br>
-    - As a librarian I want to see a list of late books, so I can take action <br>
+    - As a librarian I want to see a list of late books, so I can take action <br> <br>

  3.3 <b id=B3> Version Control </b> <br>
     git was used as the version control and the code was uploaded to github repository.
 The repository consists of many feature branches to separate the functionality.<br>